AI Automation/Construction & Trades

 How Syntora Builds a Dynamic AI Scheduling System for Construction

-The core scheduling engine would be built as a FastAPI service written in Python.
-This engine would employ constraint optimization algorithms to generate a master schedule, respecting crew availability, material lead times, and dependencies across your active jobs.
-For handling unstructured inputs, such as an email indicating a subcontractor's unavailability, we have experience with Claude API for parsing similar financial documents, and the same pattern applies here to convert text into structured constraints for the model.
+The core of the solution is a custom scheduling engine built as a FastAPI service written in Python.
+This engine employs advanced constraint optimization algorithms, designed to generate master schedules that respect real-world limitations: precise crew availability, dynamic material lead times, and complex inter-task dependencies across your entire portfolio of active jobs.
+For managing unstructured inputs, such as an email from a subcontractor indicating an unexpected unavailability or a last-minute change order, we can integrate with large language models like Claude API.
+This allows the system to parse natural language communications and convert them into structured constraints or updates for the scheduling model, eliminating manual data entry for common exceptions.

-The FastAPI service would be deployed on AWS Lambda for efficient, serverless execution, designed to keep hosting costs minimal.
-Syntora would develop a simple web interface, potentially using Vercel, allowing a project manager to view the master schedule, manually override suggestions, and trigger a recalculation on demand.
-Job and crew data would be stored in a Supabase Postgres database.
+The FastAPI service would be deployed on AWS Lambda, providing efficient, serverless execution that keeps ongoing cloud hosting costs minimal.
+Syntora would develop a simple, intuitive web interface, potentially leveraging Vercel, allowing your project managers to easily visualize the master schedule, manually override system suggestions when necessary, and trigger recalculations on demand.
+All job and crew data would be stored securely in a Supabase Postgres database.

 See Conflicts Before They Happen